Jack Henry & Associates (JKHY)

 Mimi Carsley, Chief Financial Officer and Treasurer

-Mimi Carsley is the Chief Financial Officer and Treasurer of Jack Henry & Associates, Inc., having joined the company in 2022.
-She brings more than 30 years of financial industry experience to her role.
-Before joining Jack Henry, Carsley served as Interim CFO, treasurer, and SVP at Blucora, where she was involved in enterprise reporting, planning, corporate finance, and procurement functions, and helped lead M&A activity and corporate finance transactions.
-She previously held positions as treasurer and EVP of corporate development for LPL Financial.
-Notably, Carsley served as CFO and COO at Bluewater Global, Ltd., a private equity investment company and business consulting firm.
-She also spent a decade at Microsoft in various financial roles, including corporate development and as a divisional CFO.
+Mimi Carsley became Chief Financial Officer and Treasurer of Jack Henry & Associates, Inc. on September 1, 2022.
+She brings over 30 years of financial industry experience to the company.
+Before joining Jack Henry, Carsley served as interim CFO, treasurer, and senior vice president for Blucora, a technology company.
+Her previous experience also includes serving as Executive Vice President of Corporate Development for LPL Financial and as CFO and COO at Bluewater Global Ltd., which is noted as a private equity investment company and business consulting firm.
+Additionally, she spent 10 years at Microsoft in various financial roles, including corporate development and as a divisional CFO.

-Shanon McLachlan, Senior Vice President and Chief Operating Officer
+Shanon G. McLachlan, Senior Vice President and Chief Operating Officer

-Shanon McLachlan is the Senior Vice President and Chief Operating Officer at Jack Henry.
-He oversees all business lines and infrastructure, focusing on strategic objectives, technology modernization, and operational optimization.
-McLachlan has over 30 years of financial services experience in the banking and credit union industries.
-He joined Jack Henry in 2015 as Senior Managing Director of ProfitStars and previously held leadership positions at a core systems company.
+Shanon McLachlan is the Senior Vice President and Chief Operating Officer of Jack Henry & Associates.
+He is responsible for overseeing all business lines and infrastructure, with a focus on strategic objectives, technology modernization, and operational optimization.
+He has more than 30 years of financial services experience within the banking and credit union industries.

 Renee A. Swearingen, Senior Vice President, Chief Accounting Officer and Assistant Treasurer

-Renee A. Swearingen serves as Senior Vice President, Chief Accounting Officer and Assistant Treasurer of Jack Henry & Associates, Inc. In this role, she leads the development and execution of financial strategies, collaborates with businesses on goals, and manages finance, accounting, and procurement.
-Swearingen joined Jack Henry in 1996 and has more than 25 years of accounting and finance experience.
+Renee Swearingen serves as Senior Vice President, Chief Accounting Officer and Assistant Treasurer at Jack Henry & Associates, Inc. She leads the development and execution of financial strategies, collaborates with businesses on goals and initiatives, and manages finance, accounting, and procurement.
+Swearingen joined Jack Henry in 1996 and has over 25 years of experience in accounting and finance.

 Craig K. Morgan, General Counsel and Secretary